So you can conquer Andalucía’s capital within a day, if you only have a few hours to spare.

-When your travels bring you Seville, Spain, it may be difficult to know where to start in this amazing city.
+When your travels bring you to Andalucía’s capital – Seville, Spain – it may be difficult to know where to start in this amazing city.
 During a recent weekend visit, I was very crunched for time and had to pick and choose my activities very wisely.
 After my whirlwind tour of the city, these three items top my list!